 - If there are witnesses, ask for their contact information.

 While all of this seems tedious and uncomfortable in the wake of an accident, it is imperative for any future case that you may have to provide as much information as possible.
 In the event of an Uber accident, the police will ultimately make the determination who is at fault, and who bears the responsibility for any damage or injuries caused by the accident.

-An Uber Driver Sexually Assaulted Me.
+A St. Louis Uber Driver Sexually Assaulted Me.
 What’s Next?

 If you are sexually or physically assaulted in an Uber, the first step is to get to a safely get out of the vehicle as soon as possible, and getting to a safe location where you can contact the police to report the assault.
 If the assault occurred previously, contact the police to report it now.

 Upon speaking with an officer, give them as much detailed information as possible.
 No detail is too insignificant.
 Useful information includes the driver’s name, driver description, license plate number, vehicle make and model, any passengers in the vehicle at the time, and any information about the incident.